Cian-Chambliss/helpserver/README.md

    * Example - Require the metadata.tags field to be either web or common:  "filter" : { "metdata.tags" : "web,common" }
  - filter_name : (optional) - filter must be defined, this string is used as a prefix to any generated table of contents, json data.
  - isAdmin : (optional) - allows the configuration to do refresh and to set metadata.
+ - useGit: (optional) does a pull from a git repo on 'repoSource' before every 'refresh' call
+ - repoSource: (optional) path to git repo on system.

  - configurations : (optional) - different filters / handlers.
    * In the example at the bottom, the help page path is /novice/main  and /expert/main for displaying easy pages, or easy+expert pages,  admin allows refresh and setmetadata calls, which are otherwise not authorized.